Luke 9

 [17] And they ate and were all satisfied; and was taken up that which remained of broken pieces, twelve hand-baskets.

-Comments Luke 9:10-17 As we showed in Comments Mark 6:30-44, this passage of Scripture describes the same feeding event as given in Matthew 14:13-21 and Mark 6:30-44, but not the same feeding event as given in John 6:1-13.
-Please consult the PDF file 6. pdf from the Gospel of Mark section on our website where we present a map of Jesus' travels around the time of these two feeding events.
+Comments Luke 9:10-17 This passage of Scripture, as discussed in Comments Mark 6:30-44, describes the same feeding event found in Matthew 14:13-21 and Mark 6:30-44.
+However, it does not correspond to the feeding event recorded in John 6:1-13.
+For further details, please refer to the Map of Jesus’ Travels in the Gospel of Mark section on our website, which provides a map of Jesus’ travels during the time of these two feeding events.

 [18] And it came to pass, as He was praying in private, the disciples were with Him, and He questioned them, saying, Who do the multitudes say that I am?